 Consistent recycling helps to conserve resources.
 DICOTA focuses on sustainable alternatives when selecting materials.
-The main material for our Eco BASE, Eco SCALE as well as for the Eco SELECT collection is made out of 100% mechanically recycled PET.
+The main material for our Eco BASE, Eco SCALE, Eco SELECT, Eco PRO as well as for the Eco MOTION collection is made out of 100% mechanically recycled PET.
 This material reduces burdens on the environment without compromising on quality, look and feel.

-COLLECTIONS ECO BASE, ECO SCALE AND ECO SELECT
+COLLECTIONS ECO BASE, ECO SCALE, ECO SELECT, ECO PRO AND ECO MOTION

-Currently over 60% of the full DICOTA range is made of recycled material and each product gives a new live to 6-19 PET bottles.
-Since the launch of the ECO Products, DICOTA has produced over 450,000 carrying solutions out of recycled PET.
-While doing so we’ve been able to give a new live to over 3.9 million PET bottles (0.5l).
-By 2022 we target replacing the main material for all our textile products by recycled materials.
+Currently over 95% of the full DICOTA range is made of recycled material and each product gives a new live to 6-45 PET bottles.
+Since the launch of the ECO Products, DICOTA has produced over 1 million carrying solutions out of recycled PET.
+While doing so we’ve been able to give a new live to over 12 million PET bottles (0.5l).

 MECHANICAL PET RECYCLING PROCESS